 The Integrated Professional Learning Service is a site-based staff development service.
-Providers in this service will deliver staff development in the areas of curriculum, instruction, assessment and data.
-This service is provided by two Professional Learning Coaches with the depth and the breadth of knowledge in these areas.
-By design of the model, each Professional Learning Coach provides high-quality, research-based, customized, job-embedded opportunities for learning.
+Providers in this service will deliver staff development in the areas of curriculum, instruction, assessment, data, and behavior management.
+By design of the model, each on-site professional development provider designs and delivers high-quality, research-based, customized, job-embedded opportunities for learning.
+Focus areas for on-site delivery are instructional coaching and behavior excellence coaching.

-Districts that purchase the Integrated Professional Learning service will receive a fixed number of on-site professional development days and can use their assigned Professional Learning Coach to develop inquiry teams and/or conduct mini-sessions, workshops, data-gathering observations, observations with feedback of instructional strategies, model lessons, planning sessions, problem solving and facilitation of study groups.
+Districts that purchase the Integrated Professional Learning service will receive a fixed number of on-site professional development days and can use their assigned provider to develop inquiry teams and/or conduct mini-sessions, workshops, data-gathering observations, observations with feedback of instructional strategies, model lessons, planning sessions, problem solving and facilitation of study groups.
 The service calendar is developed in the spring for the following academic year and districts are provided with a schedule of delivery for the entire year.
 In addition to receiving a fixed number of on-site days, districts who participate in the Integrated Professional Learning Service have unlimited access to all regional workshops offered through the service.
-This service is overseen by the Coordinator of Professional Learning.